 The cemetery, maintained by Loughton Town Council, is we hope, a refuge for the bereaved, a home to local wildlife and an oasis of calm in an otherwise built up area.

-Please click here to view the Cemetery Charges.
+Please click here to view the Cemetery Fees.
 For the Memorial Safety Policy click here.
 For the Cemetery Tree Trail please click here.